ai-forever/fusion_brain_aij2021/readme_en.md

 where Count(T<sub>ref</sub>) is a total number of subtrees in the reference code, Count<sub>clip</sub>(T<sub>cand</sub>) is a number of subtrees in the translated code that have matched the subtrees of reference functions.
 This metric allows assessing the quality of a code translated in terms of its syntax.

-* The translated code and reference code are also compared by their semantics, using data flows (```Guo et al., 2020```) when the source code is represented as a graph with its points being variables and its sides, the ‘genetic’ relations between the points (denoting the origin of each variable value).
+* The translated code and reference code are also compared by their semantics, using data flows (```Guo et al., 2020```) when the source code is represented as a graph with its nodes being variables and its edges, the ‘genetic’ relations between the nodes (denoting the origin of each variable value).
 The Match<sub>df</sub> metric shall be calculated according to the following formula:

 ![image](https://latex.codecogs.com/svg.image?\textrm{Match}_{df}&space;=&space;\frac{\textrm{Count}_{clip}(\textrm{DF}_{cand})}{\textrm{Count}(\textrm{DF}_{ref})},)